China data shows liquidity outpaces economic growth

 TSF, which measures money offered domestically via mainly financial institutions but also by non-financial entities, was equivalent to 193 percent of gross domestic product in 2014, 69.6 percentage points higher than in 2002, it added.

-Outstanding local-currency loans for the real economy hit 81.43 trillion yuan at the end of 2014, up 13.6 percent on the year and accounted for 66.3 percent of TSF, the central bank said in a statement on its website.
+Outstanding local-currency loans for the real economy hit 81.43 trillion yuan at the end of 2014, up 13.6 percent on the year and accounted for 66.3 percent of TSF, the central bank said in a statement on its website, www.pbc.gov.cn.

 The share of new loans in TSF dropped from 86.8 percent in 2002.

-Entrusted loans totalled 9.33 trillion yuan at the end of 2014, up 29.2 percent from a year ago, while trust loans climbed 10.7 percent to 5.35 trillion yuan, it said.
+Entrusted loans totaled 9.33 trillion yuan at the end of 2014, up 29.2 percent from a year ago, while trust loans climbed 10.7 percent to 5.35 trillion yuan, it said.

 Undiscounted bankers' acceptances were at 6.76 trillion yuan, down 1.8 percent from a year earlier.
 Outstanding corporate bonds were at 11.69 trillion yuan, up 25.8 percent.